Lunumiris

-This paste is typically a bit spicy because of the chili powder added.

 Etymology

-The translation of Sinhala word Lunumiris loosely translates to Salt Chili in Sinhala.
-That is because the original version of Lunumiris was made only with chili powder, and salt.
+The translation of Sinhala word lunumiris loosely translates to salt chili in Sinhala.
+That is because the original version of lunumiris was made only with chili powder, and salt.

 Usage

 Usually Kiribath, appam, bread, rice and roti can be eaten with Lunumiris.
-This can be eaten almost with any food as a side dish.
+This can be eaten with almost any food as a side dish.

 Ingredients

-Lunumiris contains chili pepper, shallots, Maldive fish, sea salt, black pepper and a little bit of lime juice.
-This can be made vegetarian, without Maldive fish.
-This type is hot, but wet, and a little bit crispy because of shallots.
+Lunumiris contains chili pepper, shallots, Maldives fish, sea salt, black pepper and a little bit of lime juice.
+This can be made vegetarian, without Maldives fish.
+This type is hot but wet, and a little crispy because of the shallots.
 This should be made with mortar and pestle, or grind stone.
 This can be made also with hands, but it doesn't give the real taste.

-Original version of this is made only with chili powder, sea salt, and lime juice.
-That is spicy and balances out with salt and lime.
+The original version of this condiment is made only with chili powder, sea salt, and lime juice.
+It is spicy and balances out with salt and lime.
 This can be made by hands.